How Often to Bathe a Pomeranian (What Actually Works)

 What Actually Makes the Biggest Difference

+The last step is extremely important.
 A Pomeranian should never air dry after a full bath.

 Air drying: